Alternative Break Mission Experiences

-Applications are available November 1st, 2016 and are due January 19th, 2017.
+Applications will become availble in November, and are due January 19th, 2017.
 Applicants will be interviewed over the following two weeks.
 Once all students are placed, we begin an intensive month of planning and fundraising, with our Kickoff Meeting on Friday, January 27th, 2017.

 Ways to Participate:

 In addition to actively participating in these service experiences, you can make a monetary donations any time of year.
 We also hold some fundraisers in our local community:

 - Breakfast at Applebee’s (Montgomeryville): Saturday, February 24th, 2018 from 8-10 a.m.

 We always need BINGO prizes and raffle baskets as well as Finer Things prizes.
 Contact Christine Eberle, email@example.com or 215-641-5590 to make a contribution.

 Cost to students: $50 plus a commitment to work together on fundraising to cover the full cost of approximately $500/student.